Selling your home for sale by owner (FSBO) can save you thousands in commission, but it’s not without challenges.

 Each house has a hundred minor issues that the residents are aware of but don't seem to care about.
 When the time comes to sell, even the smallest crack in the wall or chip in the counter becomes an eyesore.

-Devore concurs with this for sale by owner tip.
+Devore agrees with this for sale by owner tip.
 Making your home look its best can help you get the highest offers.

 ⭐ Hire experts as needed

 Selling FSBO doesn't have to be a completely DIY endeavor.
-Smart sellers hire professionals for certain specialized tasks like home photography and contract reviews.
+Smart sellers hire professionals for specialized tasks, such as home photography and contract reviews.

 Spending this money upfront will likely help you save money in the long run.
 For example, hiring an attorney to review your paperwork might save you from expensive litigation in the future.